MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

 * A challenge `Map` object.

 ## The introspect Method
 The `SecurityCheck` interface defines a method called `introspect`.
-This method should make sure that the security check is in the state that grants the requested scope.
-If the scope is granted, the security check should report the granted scope, its expiration, and a custom introspection data to the result parameter.
-If the scope is not granted, the security check does noting.
+This method must make sure that the security check is in the state that grants the requested scope.
+If the scope is granted, the security check must report the granted scope, its expiration, and a custom introspection data to the result parameter.
+If the scope is not granted, the security check does nothing.
-This method may change the state of the security check and/or the client registration record.
+This method might change the state of the security check and/or the client registration record.

 ```java
 public void introspect(Set<String> checkScope, IntrospectionResponse response) {